matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

    CWR 3.0 ISR (ISWC request) preview with basic syntax highlighting

-CWR 3.0 introduces a new mechanisam for obtaining ISWCs.
+CWR 3.0 introduces a new mechanism for obtaining ISWCs.
 The short version is that publishers send ISWC requests (ISR), an example is shown here, and societies send answers (ISA).
 Please note that CWR 3.0 support is still experimental.